thisislawatts/shallow-goof-policy/README.md

-# shallow-goof
+# shallow-goof-policy

-This is a shallow node project with zero code and a single (vuln) dep
+This is a shallow node project with zero code and a policy file